Polytope in vertex representation (VPolytope)

 [backend]=nothing,

-A new polytope in vertex representation whose vertices are the convex hull of the sum of all possible sums of vertices of P1 and P2.
+The resulting polytope in vertex representation consists of the vertices corresponding to the convex hull of the sum of all possible sums of vertices of P1 and P2.

 Inherited from LazySet: